timmullin/elevate/docs-website-src/content/blockers.md

   * cPanel provides support for a myriad of nameservers.
 (MyDNS, nsd, bind, powerdns).
 On RHEL 8 based distros, it is preferred that you always be on PowerDNS.
   * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
-  * We will upgrade you automatically to MariaDB 10.6 during elevation if you do not do this in advance.
+  * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distros, it will need to be upgraded to a version that is.
+If the MySQL installation is managed by cPanel we will offer to upgrade you automatically to MariaDB 10.6 during elevation.
+Declining the offer to upgrade MySQL will block the elevation.
+If the MySQL installation is managed by CloudLinux, then the upgrade must be performed manually.
+This can be done by running the following command:
+  `/usr/local/cpanel/bin/whmapi1 start_background_mysql_upgrade version=10.6`
+  You will need to wait for the upgrade to be complete before re-running the elevate script.
+Elevation will block if a MySQL upgrade is in progress.
+  * The system **must** not be setup to use a remote database server.
 * Some **EA4 packages** are not supported on AlmaLinux 8.
   * Example: PHP versions 5.4 through 7.1 are available on CentOS 7 but not AlmaLinux 8.
 You would need to remove these packages before upgrading.
 Doing so might impact your system users.
 Proceed with caution.
-* The system **must** be able to control the boot process by changing the GRUB2 configuration.
+* The system **must** be able to control the boot process by changing the GRUB2 configuration (unless using the --no-leap option).
-  * The reason for this is that the framework which performs the upgrade of distribution-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distribution.
+  * The reason for this is that the leapp framework which performs the upgrade of distribution-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distribution.
   * We check for this by seeing whether the kernel the system is currently running is the same version as that which the system believes is the default boot option.
+  * We also check that there is a valid GRUB2 config.
-* Your machine has multiple network interface cards (NICs) using kernel-names (`ethX`).
+* We block if your machine has multiple network interface cards (NICs) using kernel-names (`ethX`) (unless using --no-leapp).
   * Since `ethX` style names are automatically assigned by the kernel, there is no guarantee that this name will remain the same upon upgrade to a new kernel version tier.
   * The "default" approach in `network-scripts` config files of specifying NICs by `DEVICE` can cause issues due to the above.
   * A more in-depth explanation of *why* this is a problem (and what to do about it) can be found at [freedesktop.org](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/).